orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - 2 space indent to emphasize detailed oriented and detailed reviewed ebuild.
   - Symmetrical block style
 * Simplification by removing explicit phase functions is preferred.
+* The oldest CI image is the fallback image if no specific versions specified in build files but images are in CI.
+If no CI testing is being done, then you don't need to specify the version unless the code requires it (e.g. gui-libs/gtk:4).

+  - For example,

+    U24 has libgcrypt 1.10.3
+    U22 has libgcrypt 1.9.4
+    D12 has libgcrypt 1.10.1

+    If the build files say libgcrypt and image D24 is only being tested, then use
+    >=dev-libs/libgcrypt-1.10.3 for RDEPENDs.

+    If the build files say libgcrypt and image D12 and D24 are being tested, then use >=dev-libs/libgcrypt-1.94 for RDEPENDs.

+    If the build files say just libgcrypt and no images or CI testing, you may use just dev-libs/libgcrypt for RDEPENDS.

+* PYTHON_COMPAT fallbacks.
+  - If setup.py contains only python3, you may list only stable Python KEYWORDS.
+  - If setup.py contains Python 3.9 only, you may only list the tested version and earlier.
+  - If setup.py contains Python 3.9, 3.10, but you tested 3.11, you
+    may specify PYTHON_COMPAT=( python3_{10..11} ) but you need to
+    leave a comment that you tested it or specify which package exactly needs it.
+    Otherwise, I revert it back to upstream tested.
+  - If setup.py contains Python 3.9, 3.10, you should put
+    PYTHON_COMPAT=( python3_10 ) as the default fallback since Python 3.9 is not
+    available on distro due to python-utils-r1.eclass restrictions.

 # Ebuild organization